Pinnacle Internal MedicineLEAVE A REVIEW 1400 Kirk Rd. #210, Little Rock, AR, EE. UU.

 Dr. Kendrick is board certified by the American Board of Internal Medicine.
 She is a member of the American College of Physicians and a certified menopause practitioner with the North American Menopause Society.
 Dr. Kendrick’s professional interests include primary care, comprehensive healthcare for women and complementary/alternative medicine.
 She is thankful to be back in Arkansas with her family and to serve her home community.
 During her free time, she enjoys traveling with her husband and daughter, reading on her back porch, and learning new ways to stay healthy!

-- One time registration fee of $135
+- One time registration fee

 - Annual wellness visit with routine yearly lab